Kingston Nursing Education Past and Present

 The lecture was held at 7pm on Friday, May 4 at Etherington Auditorium (94 Stuart St., Queen's University).
 A reception with refreshments, historical reenactors, and musical entertainment followed at the Museum of Health Care (32 George Street).

-The Museum of Health Care's galleries are be open to the public Tuesday through Friday from 10am to 4pm during Nursing Week.
+The Museum of Health Care's galleries were open to the public Tuesday through Friday from 10am to 4pm during Nursing Week.

 Location: Lecture at Etherington Auditorium, 94 Stuart St., Queen's University // Reception to follow at the Museum of Health Care, 32 George St.